ndming/GS-2M/README.md

 </details>

 ## Evaluation
-Please follow the following steps to reproduce evaluation results.
+Please follow these steps to reproduce evaluation results.

 ### Mesh reconstruction on the DTU dataset
 - Obtain the preprocessed dataset from [2DGS](https://surfsplatting.github.io/), the dataset should be organized as: